 When building your custom storefront, it can be useful to have access to static assets that aren't already hosted elsewhere, like images.
-This guide describes how to reference and serve static assets in Hydrogen.
+This guide explains how static assets work and the considerations and limitations associated with them.

 How static assets workAnchor link to section titled "How static assets work"